RedHatNordicsSA/ansible-roadshow/labs/lab-2/README.md

 A playbook can also describe sequences of actions and other process related concerns.
 The Ansible runtime is the (_state_) engine, which interprets and applies the playbooks to the servers.

 Let's try to implement the ping example using a playbook.
 But before we start, let's details some basic best practices when writing playbooks.
+We recommend following three guiding principles regarding all Ansible related.

+* Complexity kills productivity (keep it simple, it makes it robust, scalable and easy to maintain)
+* Optimize for readability (makes for easier collaboration, maintenence and makes it more robust)
+* Think declaritively (Ansible is a state engine, do not try to 'code' with playbooks)

+> When in doubt, always go back to these three principles.

-First, there are several ways you can write a playbook.
+There are several ways you can write a playbook.
 Looking at the internet, you'll find them all.
 What we recommend is to use the native YAML syntax.
 The reason for that is that reading vertically is _easier_ than reading horizontally.
 Observe below two example where both are valid Ansible, which one do you prefer reading?
 Which one is easier to scan for a specific value?

 * Valid syntax
 ```